amwong/dotfiles/rbac_doc.md

 - **\_member\_** allows the user to use the resources (like instances and volumes) that are allocated for the project.
 - **heat_stack_owner** allows the user to create heat stacks in the project.

-With your IBM Cloud OpenStack Services installation you receive one user with cloud_admin privileges who can create other users.
+With your IBM Cloud OpenStack Services installation you receive one user with cloud_admin privileges who can create other projects and users.
+The cloud_admin can grant users cloud_admin and lower privileged roles.

+###TODO: move limitations up here. and note that you have to use new openstack client.
+###TODO: customers not given admin access only cloud admin, add stuff in chart (specifics on differences)

 Feature | cloud_admin | project_admin (within project) |  \_member\_